selfclose/Mr.Infinite/Readme.md

 echo $book->getPrice();

 ```
-_Note: When you read single item it's will fill properties in model.
-But If multiple such as WHERE, It will return array out._

-**CRUD Action also return bool or object you can retrieve, so you can make condition too**
+**CRUD Action also return bool or id of row, So you can make condition too**
 ```php
 $idToRead = 2;
 $book = new \MyProject\Model\Book();